ryanfabricius/books/README.md

 Here is a list of the books in the repo:

 - Text Mining with R: A Tidy Approach, by Julia Silge
-- Neural Networks with R: Giuseppe Ciaburro
+- Neural Networks with R by Giuseppe Ciaburro
 - Machine Learning with R: Expert techniques for predictive modeling, 3rd Edition, by Brett Lantz
+- Mastering Spark with R by Javier Luraschi

 If you are interested in looking at other materials i've used to learn, check out my documentation of the Rstudio webinars i've watched under my rstudio_webinars repo.